University of Glasgow: Gilmorehill

 In October 2001 the century-old Bower Building (previously home to the university's botany department) was gutted by fire.
 The interior and roof of the building were largely destroyed, though the main façade remained intact.
 After a £10.8 million refit, the building re-opened in November 2004.

-The Wolfson Medical School Building, with its award-winning glass-fronted atrium, opened in 2002, and in 2003, the St Andrews Building was opened, housing the what is now the School of Education.
+The Wolfson Medical School Building, with its award-winning glass-fronted atrium, opened in 2002, and in 2003, the St Andrews Building was opened, housing what is now the School of Education.
 It is sited a short walk from Gilmorehill, in the Woodlands area of the city on the site of the former Queens College, which had in turn been bought by Glasgow Caledonian University, from whom the university acquired the site.
 It replaced the St Andrews Campus in Bearsden.
 The university also procured the former Hillhead Congregational Church, converting it into a lecture theatre in 2005.
 The Sir Alwyn Williams building, designed by Reiach and Hall, was completed at Lilybank Terrace in 2007, housing the School of Computing Science.

 In September 2016, in partnership with Glasgow City Council, Glasgow Life, and the National Library of Scotland, the transformed Kelvin Hall was brought into new public use including in Phase I the Hunterian Collections and Study Centre.

 The Mathematics Building, on University Way adjacent to the Boyd Orr Building, was demolished in 2017 to make way for a new 'Learning Hub' intended to provide individual and group study spaces for more than 2,500 students, as well as a 500-seat lecture theatre.
 Built at a cost of £90.6 million, it opened in April 2021 and is named for James McCune Smith, the first African American to earn a degree in medicine and a University of Glasgow alumnus.
 A further investment of over £900 million is being made across the Gilmorehill campus, focused mainly on redeveloping the 14 acre site between University Avenue and Dumbarton Road that was occupied by the Western Infirmary between 1874 and 2015.